Dreamo-Italy/Dreamo-engine-ProcessingIDE/README.md

 - *AudioProcessor* manages the samples buffer and does common calculations (FFT, xcorr,...)
 - *FeaturesExtractor* is a superclass with utilities methods for features extractors
 - actual features extractor are inherited from FeaturesExtractor and contain the actual computational methods (ex: Dynamic, Timbre...)
+- *Audio Decisor* calculates the "status" of audio and extract parameters useful for graphic generation

 By participating, you are expected to uphold this code.
 To learn more, you can write to dreamoitaly@gmail.com